 If you are after activity holidays in Greece, you will find many activities in the Zagori area.
 There’s plenty of opportunity for hiking, rock climbing, mountain biking, horse-riding, and white water rafting.

 How to get to Zagorohoria: The Zagori villages are located 64 km (40 miles) from the city of Ioannina.
-You can either hire your own car and explore the area at your own pace, or take a day trip from Ioannina.
+You can either hire a car and explore the area at your own pace, or take a day trip from Ioannina.

 8. Christmas at Kaimaktsalan – Agios Athanasios